J1939 Explained - A Simple Intro [2024]

 Above, the last 3 bytes of the BAM equal E3FE00.
 When reordered, these equal the PGN FEE3 aka Engine Configuration 1 (EC1).
 Further, the payload is found by combining the the first 39 bytes across the 6 data transfer packets/frames.

 Note: The last 3 data payload bytes in this practical example happen to be FF, yet we still include these in the payload as the BAM message specifies the data length to be 39.
-The final 3 FF bytes in the 6th packet are unused.
+The final 3 FF bytes in the 6th packet are unused/invalid.

-Logging J1939 data - example use cases
+J1939 data logging - example use cases

 There are several common use cases for recording J1939 data: